All-Time Colts QBs Ranked: Manning #1, Unitas #2

 Frequently Asked Questions About Daniel Jones

-Daniel Jones is currently ranked #19 on HeyTC's Daily AI Quarterback Rankings with an overall score in the Delulu (28.99) tier.[current data]
-This reflects his strong 2025 season performance before the season-ending Achilles injury.
+Daniel Jones is currently ranked #19 on HeyTC's Daily AI Quarterback Rankings with an overall score of Delulu (28.99 tier).
+This placement reflects his promising but injury-marred 2025 season and uncertain free agency outlook.
+Rankings consider his efficiency gains amid career volatility.

-What is the biggest news about Daniel Jones right now?
+What is the biggest offseason news about Daniel Jones?